Axelpuff/hundredschools/descriptions/neiye/quote.md

-When the heart is settled, the vital energy becomes aligned.
+*"When the heart is settled, the vital energy becomes aligned."*